nazdridoy/nazhome/Extensions/src/README.md

-# nazHome Chrome Extension
+# nazHome Extension

-This extension sets nazHome as your new tab page and homepage in Chrome.
+This extension sets nazHome as your new tab page and homepage in Browser.

 ## Features
 - Sets nazHome as the default homepage